mycelial/mycelial/docs/Tutorial.md

 After modifying the database, the Mycelite extension will create a journal file as a sibling to the database file.
 In this example setup, the journal file name should be `data.db-mycelial`.
 This file will be used to setup the Mycelial client in a moment.

+You will need to open another shell to continue below.

 ## Client (mycelaild)

-### Download and unarchive the mycelial client (myceliald) for your system
+### Download and unarchive the Mycelial Client (myceliald) for your system

    <details>
    <summary>Mac arm_64</summary>